Jim Richards (racing driver)

 Jim Richards (born 2 September 1947) is a New Zealand racing driver who won numerous championships in his home country and in Australia.
-While now retired from professional racing, Richards continues to compete in the Touring Car Masters series.
+While now retired from professional racing, Richards continued to compete in the Touring Car Masters series until 2018.

 He was inducted into the New Zealand Motor-racing Hall of Fame in 1994 After a record number of starts and seven victories in the Bathurst 1000, and four Australian Touring Car Championships, Richards was inducted into the V8 Supercars Hall of Fame in 2006 and the Australian Motorsports Hall of Fame in 2015.
 He is the father of racing driver Steven Richards, and between them they have achieved 12 Bathurst 1000 wins, most recently in 2018.